Skip to main content

 Cordell W. Hull earned his Bachelor of Science degree in Civil Engineering, with honors, at the University of Dayton in 1956 and was designated a 1994 Distinguished Alumnus of the University.
 Mr. Hull established the Hull Fellowship Fund in response to the vision of Brother Raymond L. Fitz, S.M, then president of the University, who recognized the increasing need for experiential international learning for students at the University of Dayton.

-Mr. Hull is the Founding Chairman (now Emeritus) and Senior Advisor to Infrastructure World LLC (IW).
-He previously retired from the Bechtel Group, serving for many years as a director, member of the Executive Committee, and a senior officer where he helped lead construction, engineering, development and investment activities for major infrastructure projects throughout the world.
-He has served as a director of the Federal Reserve Bank of San Francisco, chair of the Advisory Board of the Export-Import Bank of the United States and on many corporate boards throughout the world.
+Mr. Hull was the Founding Chairman and Senior Advisor to Infrastructure World LLC (IW).
+He retired from the Bechtel Group, serving for many years as a director, member of the Executive Committee, and a senior officer where he helped lead construction, engineering, development and investment activities for major infrastructure projects throughout the world.
+He served as a director of the Federal Reserve Bank of San Francisco, chair of the Advisory Board of the Export-Import Bank of the United States and on many corporate boards throughout the world.
 Mr. Hull earned his Master of Science degree in Civil Engineering from M.I.T. and his J.D. degree, cum laude, from the Harvard Law School.
-He also holds an honorary doctorate from the Dominican University of California where he is a Trustee Emeritus.
+He also held an honorary doctorate from the Dominican University of California where he was a Trustee Emeritus.

 Purpose